ACoAs MANIPULATING Self & Others (Part 3c)

 MAIN SENSORY INPUTS

-We express ourselves internally & externally from VAKOG forms of gathering knowledge & understanding:
+We express ourself internally & externally from VAKOG forms of gathering knowledge & understanding:

 1. Visual = SEEING 🌀 2.
 Auditory = HEARING